Rohwer-Lab/HRP-direct-fitting/README.md

 ### Google Colab

-The `HRP_experiment_analyser` notebook, which can be used to fit your own experimental data, can additionally be run in Google Colab - this is persistent and saved to your own Google Drive and can be done in the following steps:
+The `HRP_experiment_analyser` notebook, which can be used to fit your own experimental data, can additionally be run in Google Colab - this can be made persistent and saved to your own Google Drive.
+Do this in the following steps:

 - Click on the `HRP_experiment_analyser` folder.
 - Click on the `HRP_experiment_analyser.ipynb` notebook file.
 This will display the contents of the notebook.